DVERTOAI/Dverto-QMS-Wiki/API_ROUTES.md

 # API Routes Documentation

-This document lists the available API endpoints for Department and Department Area management, as well as authentication.
+This document lists the available API endpoints for Department, Department Area, and Observation management, as well as authentication.
 All endpoints are protected and require specific headers.

 ---